the-expanse/SideQuestWiki/Force-Uninstaller-for-SideQuest.md

 If you have a SideQuest account you will have to log back in so be sure you remember your password or have access to it, else you can reset the password before uninstalling in your user dashboard without any issue.

+## An extra step to be safe
-## If the above alone does not resolve your issue.
+`This is also for for if the above alone does not resolve your issue.`

 Close SideQuest and rename this folder
 `C:\Users\`YOUR ACCOUNT NAME`\AppData\Roaming\SideQuest`